The Myakkahatchee Creek Environmental Park in North Port (6968 Reisterstown Road) needs the help of volunteers to help clean up what Hurrica...

 If you have purchased undeveloped land for conservation purposes, we encourage you to provide for its permanent future conservation within your estate planning to insure your conservation wishes will be fulfilled in perpetuity.

-If you would like to name The Environmental Conservancy of North Port, Inc. as a beneficiary in your will or estate plan, please identify us as The Environmental Conservancy of North Port, Inc., a 501c3 non-profit corporation, 3465 Alfred Road, North Port, Florida 34286, Tax Identification Number 84-4132468.
+If you would like to name The Environmental Conservancy of North Port And Surrounding Areas. as a beneficiary in your will or estate plan, please identify us as The Environmental Conservancy of North Port, Inc. (our formal corporate name), a 501c3 non-profit corporation, 3465 Alfred Road, North Port, Florida 34286, Tax Identification Number 84-4132468.

 The vast majority of North Port is zoned for residential development.
 The City's current Future Use Land Map provides for no conservation land within any of our neighborhoods.